Going Back to School: The 1970s vs Today

 10. Include a red delicious apple even though you know that damned apple is just going to come home uneaten again, which is fine because you can keep adding the same one until it practically rots.

 1. Take five deep breaths and say a positive affirmation.
-School begins in two weeks.
-It is the middle of July.
-Don't worry, you still have time to order BPA-free bento boxes and authentic Indian tiffins made with special stainless steel that did not involve any child-labor, sweat shops or animal cruelty.
+There are still a couple of weeks left before they go back to school.
+Don’t worry, you still have time to order BPA-free bento boxes and authentic Indian tiffins made with special stainless steel that did not involve any child-labor, sweatshops or animal cruelty.
 Remember, you have Amazon Prime.
-You can get the free two day shipping and you will have plenty of time to read reviews and make this very important decision because your kids are in summer "camp" which is actually just another word for school in the summer because OH MY GOD you were so tired that day you had to have them home all day with you and you couldn't go to your restorative flow class at yoga.
+You can get the free two day shipping and you will have plenty of time to read reviews and make this very important decision because your kids are in summer “camp” which is actually just another word for school in the summer because OH MY GOD you were so tired that day you had to have them home all day with you and you couldn’t go to your restorative flow class at yoga.
 And that was also the day something went terribly wrong with the homemade glitter cloud dough recipe that was supposed to go in their sensory bin and the very same day that they were out of soy milk at Starbucks and you had to immediately email corporate to let them know that duh, they should actually be selling almond milk and/ or coconut milk.
 Get with it Starbucks.
 Soy is so 90s.
 Ugh, but you digress.
 The tiffin.
 The bento boxes…

 3. Begin frantic online search for backpacks and school bags made from all natural materials yet still “cool.”
 Have them monogrammed.